kyverno/KDP/proposals/resource_cache.md

 This allows authors to declare what API response should be stored.
 The `url` is the URL where the request will be sent. `caBundle` is a PEM-encoded CA bundle that will be used to validate the server certificate.
 The `refreshIntervalSeconds` is the interval after which the URL will be reached again to refresh the entry.

-One global context entry can have only one `k8sResource` or `apiCall`.
+One global context entry can have only one `kubernetesResource` or `apiCall`.

 To reference these context entries in a policy, we can add them to the context variable as follows,
 ```yaml